TZeys/BimmerScreenFS/README.md

 Power and CAN both come off the head unit connector (A42x1B): pin 15 for 12V, pin 12 for ground, pin 11 for CAN high, pin 9 for CAN low.

-That 12V rail is worth understanding, because it is what makes the whole thing self-managing.
-The connector labels it Terminal 30, but on this car it is not permanently live: it comes up when the car is unlocked and drops roughly 30 minutes after it is locked, since BMW's energy management sleeps the head unit feed.
+That 12V rail is worth understanding.
+On most F-series cars it is not permanently live: it comes up when the car is unlocked and drops roughly 30 minutes after it is locked, since BMW's energy management sleeps the head unit feed.
 So the display powers itself up when you get in, finishes its shutdown animation after ignition off because the rail is still there, and then goes off by itself later.
 No sleep code,